SEO News Round Up: February 2021

 What happened in the world of SEO in February?

 February was a calm month for SEO, with just a few changes announced.
 However, I suggest you keep an eye on results, as these announcements seek to continue Google’s aims of diversifying our search results.
-For regular updates on the world of digital marketing and our campaign you can sign up to our Monthly Newsletter.

 Featured Snippets showed a decline in Feb